Daniel Johnston discography

 This is a list of the discography of Daniel Johnston, who lived in Austin, Texas.

-Handmade Cassettes
+Handmade cassettes

-Before 'Yip/Jump Music', Johnston's albums were more-so collections of songs he would re-record whenever he wanted to give someone a tape.
-The standardised versions of these albums were created when Stress Records bought Johnston's back catalog in the mid-1980s.
+Before the production of 'Yip/Jump Music' in 1983, Johnston had no way to copy his albums, and so each copy would be an entirely unique recording.
+The standardised copies of these albums were released when Stress Records purchased Johnston's back catalog in 1986.